 For this International Women’s Day, we wanted to highlight some of the most common health issues impacting women and girls.
 By understanding your risk factors and knowing what to look for, you can keep yourself happy and healthy for longer.

-According to the CDC, around 264,000 women will be diagnosed with breast cancer in the US each year (men can also suffer from breast cancer, though this is much rarer, with around 2,400 men diagnosed each year in the US.)
+According to the WHO, around 264,000 women will be diagnosed with breast cancer in the US each year (men can also suffer from breast cancer, though this is much rarer, with around 2,400 men diagnosed each year in the US.)
 Your risk is higher if you are over 50, have a close family history of breast cancer, or carry a BRCA1 or BRCA2 gene mutation.

 Breast cancer is the most common cancer impacting American women, and is the second most deadly after lung cancer.
 However, treatments have advanced significantly and it is now also one of the most survivable cancers.
 According to Cancer Research UK, around 95% of all women diagnosed with breast cancer will survive a year or more following their diagnosis, and 75% will survive at least 10 years.